 Apart from entertaining, educating, and persuading, the content you produce should turn readers into subscribers, as far as content marketing for lead generation is concerned.
 Content marketers often embed content upgrades in the blog post to hasten conversion.

 If you have an existing blog article about general SEO, upgrade your content by adding an SEO checklist.
 Like gated content, readers must provide their email addresses and other details to access it.
-So, your bonus content must be useful enough to persuade leads to take positive action or convert.
+So, your bonus content must be useful enough to persuade users to take positive action or convert.

 Cheat sheets, resource lists, scripts, webinars, and templates are useful as well, depending on your business niche and your intended audience’s profiles.